-What Happens When You Send Bitcoin
+What Happens When You Send Bitcoin?

 As Bitcoin exists only in the digital realm, it is sent using blockchain technology.
 The process starts with the sender setting up a transaction from their wallet.
-They will indicate how much they’d like to send, and to where it is going (using the recipient’s wallet address).
+They will indicate how much BTC they’d like to send, and to where it is going (using the recipient’s wallet address).